Hess to sell Energy Marketing unit to UK's Centrica for $1.03 billion

-Hess Corp (HES.N) said it would sell its Energy Marketing unit to British utility Centrica Plc (CNA.L) for about $1.03 billion as part of its plan to focus on exploration and production.
+Hess Corp (HES.N) said it would sell its Energy Marketing unit to British utility Centrica Plc (CNA.L) for about $1.03 billion (672.23 million pounds) as part of its plan to focus on exploration and production.

 Centrica's North American subsidiary, Direct Energy Business, will buy the business, which supplies natural gas and electricity, for $731 million in cash plus about $300 million in working capital.